 - 1. The State Licensing Authority may delegate an act required to be performed by the State Licensing Authority related to the day-to-day operation of the Division to the Director. - 2.
-The Director may authorize investigators and employees of the Division to perform tasks delegated from the State Licensing Authority. - B. Duties of Division Investigators.
+The Director may authorize Division employees to perform tasks delegated from the State Licensing Authority. - B. Duties of Division Investigators.
 The State Licensing Authority, the Department's Senior Director of Enforcement, the Director, and Division investigators shall have all the powers of any peace officer to: - 1.
 Investigate violations or suspected violations of the Retail Code and any rules promulgated pursuant to it.
-Make arrests, with or without warrant, for any violation of the Retail Code, any rules promulgated pursuant to it, Article 18 of Title 18, C.R.S., any other laws or regulations pertaining to Retail Marijuana in this state, or any criminal law of this state, if, during an officer's exercise of powers or performance of duties pursuant to the Retail Code, probable cause exists that a crime related to such laws has been or is being committed: - 2.
-Serve all warrants, summonses, subpoenas, administrative citations, notices or other processes relating to the enforcement of laws regulating Retail Marijuana and Retail Marijuana-Infused Product; - 3.
+Make arrests, with or without warrant, for any violation of the Retail Code, any rules promulgated pursuant to it, Article 18 of Title 18, C.R.S., any other laws or regulations pertaining to Retail Marijuana in this state, or any criminal law of this state, if, during an officer's exercise of powers or performance of duties pursuant to the Retail Code, probable cause exists that a crime related to such laws has been or is being committed; - 2.
+Serve all warrants, summonses, subpoenas, administrative citations, notices or other processes relating to the enforcement of laws regulating Retail Marijuana and Retail MarijuanaProduct; - 3.
 Assist or aid any law enforcement officer in the performance of his or her duties upon such law enforcement officer's request or the request of other local officials having jurisdiction; - 4.
-Inspect, examine, or investigate any Licensed Premises where Retail Marijuana or Retail Marijuana Product are grown, stored, cultivated, manufactured, tested, distributed, or sold, and any books and records in any way connected with any licensed or unlicensed activity; - 5.
+Inspect, examine, or investigate any premises where the Licensee's Retail Marijuana or Retail Marijuana Product are grown, stored, cultivated, manufactured, tested, distributed, or sold, and any books and records in any way connected with any licensed or unlicensed activity; - 5.
 Require any Licensee, upon demand, to permit an inspection of Licensed Premises during business hours or at any time of apparent operation, marijuana equipment, and marijuana accessories, or books and records; and, to permit the testing of or examination of Retail Marijuana or Retail Marijuana Product; - 6.
 Require Applicants to submit complete and current applications and fees and other information the Division deems necessary to make licensing decisions and approve material changes made by the Applicant or Licensee; - 7.
 Conduct investigations into the character, criminal history, and all other relevant factors related to suitability of all Licensees and Applicants for Retail Marijuana licenses and such other Persons with a direct or indirect interest in an Applicant or Licensee, as the State Licensing Authority may require; and - 8.
-Exercise any other power or duty authorized by law.
+Exercise any other power or duty authorized by law. - C. Duties of State Licensing Authority and Division Employees. - Employees shall maintain the confidentiality of State Licensing Authority and Division records and information.
+For confidentiality requirements of State Licensing Authority and Division employees who leave the employment of the State Licensing Authority, see rule R 1308 - Confidential Information and Former State Licensing Authority Employees.